folkertvanheusden/measure-midi/README.md

 This program attemps to measure the latency of a MIDI system.
-For that it sends a message and busy-loops for a reply.
+For that it sends a message and busy-loops waiting for a reply.
-Then the duration it took to transmit is shown.
+Then the duration it took to transmit + receive is shown.

     mkdir build ; cd build ; cmake .. ; make -j4